rwf2/Rocket/README.md

 ### Nightly

 Rocket requires a nightly version of Rust as it makes heavy use of syntax extensions.
-This means that the first two unwieldly lines in the introductory example above are required.
+This means that the first two unwieldy lines in the introductory example above are required.

 ### Core, Codegen, and Contrib